Gel for dental use. Dentamet dental gel: indications, instructions, reviews. Additional components of the medicine consist of

 • Inflammatory process of the gums, provoked by the presence of prosthetic structures in the mouth.

 Information!
-The prescription of the drug should be carried out exclusively by a doctor based on diagnostic results.
+The drug should be prescribed exclusively by a doctor based on diagnostic results.

 Instructions for use

-You can apply the gel not only with a brush, but also with your finger (always with clean hands).
+You can apply the gel not only with a brush, but also with your finger (be sure to clean your hands).

-The medication is used only by dentists for application topically to the affected area of the gums.
+The drug is used only by dentists for topical application to the affected area of the gum.
 The rules for the procedure are as follows:

 • Carry out good dental hygiene.